xnvme/xnvme/docs/getting_started/index.rst

 User space
 ----------

-In case you are having issues using running with SPDK backend / using then make sure you following the config section :ref:`sec-gs-system-config-userspace-config` and if issues persist a solution might be found in the following subsections.
+In case you are having issues using SPDK backend then make sure you are following the config section :ref:`sec-gs-system-config-userspace-config` and if issues persist a solution might be found in the following subsections.

 No devices found
 ~~~~~~~~~~~~~~~~

-When running ``xnvme enum`` then the output-listing is empty, there are no
+When running ``xnvme enum`` and the output-listing is empty, then there are no
 devices.
-When running with ``vfio-pci`` then this can occur when your devices
+When running with ``vfio-pci``, this can occur when your devices are
-are sharing iommu-group with other devices which are still bound to in-kernel
+sharing iommu-group with other devices which are still bound to in-kernel
 drivers.
 This could be NICs, GPUs or other kinds of peripherals.

 The division of devices into groups is not something that can be easily
-switched, but you try to manually unbind the other devices in the iommu group
+switched, but you can try to manually unbind the other devices in the iommu
-from their kernel drivers.
+group from their kernel drivers.

 If that is not an option then you can try to re-organize your physical
 connectivity of deviecs, e.g. move devices around.